Theoretical analysis on the possibility of superconductivity in a trilayer Ruddlesden-Popper nickelate La$_4$Ni$_3$O$_{10}$ under pressure and its experimental examination: comparison with La$_3$Ni$_2$O$_7$: Theoretical Method

 For density functional theory (DFT) calculation, we use the PBEsol exchange-correlation functional~\cite{PBEsol} and the projector augmented wave method~\cite{paw} as implemented in {\it Vienna ab initio Simulation Package} (VASP)~\cite{vasp1,vasp2,vasp3,vasp4}.
 Core-electron states in PAW potentials are [Kr]$4d^{10}$, [Ar], [He] for La, Ni, O, respectively.
 We use a plane-wave cutoff energy of 600 eV for Kohn-Sham orbitals without including the spin-orbit coupling for simplicity.

 We perform structural optimization until the Hellmann-Feynman force becomes less than 0.01 eV \AA$^{-1}$ for each atom using an $8\times 8\times 2$ ${\bm k}$-mesh.
 To verify the stability of the optimized crystal structure under pressure, we calculate the phonon dispersion using the finite displacement method as implemented in the \textsc{Phonopy}~\cite{phonopy} software in combination with VASP.
-We use a $4\times 4\times 1$ ${\bm q}$-mesh for a conventional tetragonal unit cell containing 34 atoms.
-For a $4\times 4\times 1$ supercell used for finite-displacement calculations, we use a $3\times 3\times 2$ ${\bm k}$-mesh.
+We use a $3\times 3\times 1$ ${\bm q}$-mesh for a conventional tetragonal unit cell containing 34 atoms.
+For a $3\times 3\times 1$ supercell used for finite-displacement calculations, we use a $4\times 4\times 2$ ${\bm k}$-mesh.

 To discuss superconductivity, we extract Ni-$d_{x^2-y^2}$ and $d_{3z^2-r^2}$ Wannier orbitals using \textsc{Wannier90} software~\cite{Wannier1,Wannier2,Wannier90}.
-For this purpose, we use the tetragonal crystal structure under pressure of 40 GPa obtained by our calculation.
+For this purpose, we use the tetragonal crystal structure under the pressure of 40 GPa obtained by our calculation.
 We use an $12\times 12\times 12$ ${\bm k}$-mesh for a primitive unit cell.
-We study the possibility of superconductivity for the obtained six-orbital model within FLEX~\cite{Bickers,Bickers1991}.
+We adopt FLEX~\cite{Bickers,Bickers1991} in order to take into account the effect of electron correlation as was done in Ref.~\cite{sakakibarala327} for La$_3$Ni$_2$O$_7$.
 As for the interaction term of the Hamiltonian, we take the on-site interactions, namely, intraorbital(interorbital) Coulomb interactions $U$($U'$), Hund's coupling $J$, and pair hopping $J'$.
 We assume the orbital rotational symmetry, and take the same value of $U$ for the $d_{x^2-y^2}$ and the $d_{3z^2-r^2}$ orbitals, and $U'=U-2J, J=J'$.
 As a typical value of the interactions, we take $U=3$ eV, $J=J'=0.3$ eV and $U'=U-2J=2.4$ eV.
+These interaction values are the same as those adopted in our study for La$_3$Ni$_2$O$_7$, which can be considered as typical values for 3$d$-transition-metal oxides~\cite{note-int}.
 We calculate the self-energy induced by the spin-fluctuation formulated as shown in the literatures~\cite{Lichtenstein,mFLEX1,mFLEX2} in a self-consistent calculation.
 The real part of the self-energy at the lowest Matsubara frequency is subtracted in the same manner with Ref.~\cite{Ikeda_omega0} to maintain the band structure around the Fermi level obtained by first-principles calculation.